November 4, 2025

 Whether it’s collaborating with brands to create content for the branded account or promoting those brands on their own channels to their audience, these content creators use their influence to help businesses reach new audiences online.

 Although many people don’t think of this group as content creators, they are!
-Content marketers work for a single brand to create media that aligns with overarching business goals.
+Content marketers work for a single brand to create media that aligns with the overarching business goals.
 Examples could be company blog content, social media posts, or videos for internal stakeholders.

 Depending on the type of content creator you want to be, there are several ways that you can earn an income from the media you produce.
 This would typically be a standard salary for internal, company-employed content creators.
 But for freelance or self-employed content creators, income can come from: